forflo/shepi/README.md

 ## Solution

 Lua-shepi uses the package lua-posix and thus is capable of dealing with *real* pipes.
-Here are some highlights
+Here are some highlights:

-- There are no tempfiles
+- There are no tempfiles.
 - Space complexity for normal shepi pipes is constant (not taking into account the commands in the pipeline of course).
-- If you are using the shepi.fork function, space complexity is `O(n) = n`, because it synchronuously joins the subpipes in order.
+- If you are using the `shepi.fork` function, space complexity is `O(n) = n`, because it synchronuously joins the subpipes in order.
+  (`n` referes to the number of subpipes.)
 - You can throw lua functions into the pipe.
-  The also do run in a separate process!
+  They also do run in a separate process!
-- You can reuse your pipes, since they are just regular lua-functions
+- You can reuse your pipes, since they are just regular lua-functions.
 - And, of course, there won't be zombie processes
   (but that's not really a hightlight).